jwinarske/rkboot/README.rst

 - Use of the correct DRAM size in later stages.
 Currently everything after DRAM init proper assumes 4 GB of DRAM, which should work on the PBP and 4 GB RockPro64.

-- using the hardware RNG to provide `/chosen/kaslr-seed`
+- a new payload format, allowing uncompressed segments and moving certain memory layout decisions from pre-build or runtime to payload creation time.

+- booting from NVMe.

-General TODOs and feature ideas, not assigned to a milestone:
+General TODOs and feature ideas, post-1.0:

+- USB keyboard support (for selecting the boot medium)

-- more boot medium options, e. g.
-NVMe
+- more boot medium options: USB mass storage?

 - more image format options: filesystems, boot configurations, FIT containers, …

+- cryptographic verification of payloads

+- non-LPDDR4 DRAM init

+- along with non-LPDDR4 support, support for more boards (hardware donations welcome!)

 License
 =======